 - Click on the From Text/CSV option.

-- Navigate to the file location of the SampleTextModified.txt and select the file to import.
+- Navigate to the file location of the SampleTextModified.txt select the file and click on Import.

 - In the preview, the dataset is shown as a table.